WRSP 321 Principles of Worship Leadership

 Quizzes (4)

 Each quiz will cover the Learn material for the assigned module.
-Each quiz will be open-book/open-notes, contain 20 multiple-choice and true-false questions, and have a 40-minute time limit.
+Each quiz will be open-book/open-notes, contain 20 multiple-choice and true-false questions, have a 40-minute time limit, and allow for one attempt.